trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

 1. Create the collection on the testnet.
 The command is the same as for the sandbox, and you can create a new collection file or use the file from the sandbox.
-Similarly, you can use the same collection because `tznft` keeps aliases separate on different networks, but be sure not to get the aliases confused.
+Similarly, you can use the same collection alias because `tznft` keeps aliases separate on different networks, but be sure not to get the aliases confused.

    ```bash
    tznft create-collection my-account --meta_file my_collection.json --alias my_collection